xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

-The result contains a list of snippets that are similar to the identified snippet/document.
+The result contains a list of snippets that are similar to the identified snippet.

 If only documents with a single snippet are used you can provide only the document id
 like this: `"document": { "id": "xayn_cd5604c" },`.

-Be aware that until our implementation is further improved this is equivalent to doing
+Be aware that at this moment, this is equivalent to doing a semantic search on the first snippet of a document.
-a semantic search on the first snippet of a document.
+In the future, this behaviour could change to better represent the intent to search for something similar to the whole document.
+If you want to explicitly search for the first snippet use a _snippet id_.

 ## Free Text search